Personal Lines of Credit: Should or Shouldn’t You?

 Personal line of credit vs. credit card

-• Grace periods.
-When you open a new credit card, there’s usually a grace period in the beginning where you don’t have to pay interest.
-There’s no such grace period with a PLOC.
+– Interest-Free Periods.
+When you open a new credit card, there’s usually an Interest-Free Period in the beginning where you don’t have to pay interest.
+There’s no such Interest-Free Period with a PLOC.

 Deciding whether a personal line of credit is the right choice for you is a decision to consider carefully.
 Take into account several factors, including your financial situation, credit history, and ability to cope with fluctuating interest rates.